-Through a broker: Retail investors can also buy and sell government bonds through a broker.
-Brokers can provide access to a wider range of government bonds and can facilitate the trading of bonds.
-Fees and commissions may apply when using a broker.
+Through an investing platform: Retail investors can also buy and sell government bonds through an investing platform like Stake.
+You can get access to a wider range of government bonds and the ability to invest in bonds.
+Fees and commissions may apply when using a platform.

 Via exchange-traded funds (ETFs): ETFs that invest in Australian government bonds are available on the Australian Securities Exchange (ASX).
 These ETFs allow investors to gain exposure to a diversified portfolio of government bonds with a lower minimum investment than buying individual bonds.

 There are two types of exchange-traded Australian government bonds available on the Australian Securities Exchange (ASX): exchange-traded treasury bonds (eTBs) and exchange-traded treasury indexed bonds (eTIBs).
 These ETFs allow investors to gain exposure to a diversified portfolio of government bonds with a lower minimum investment than buying individual bonds.
 Some of the most traded ones on the ASX are the BetaShares Australian Government Bond ETF ($AGVT), the iShares Treasury ETF ($IGB) and the Vanguard Australian Government Bond Index ETF ($VGB).

 Here are some examples of how interest can be paid on bonds:

 Fixed when the bond is issued, doesn't change until the bond expires.

 Are paid according to the fixed rate assigned to the bond when it was issued.

 A more predictable, steady flow of income.
 Face value appreciates if interest rates fall below expectations.

 Changes with market volatility, usually a market rate + a spread (cash returns +1%, for instance).

 Might rise or fall according to inflation or change in the rate.